hashicorp/design-system/website/docs/components/copy/snippet/partials/guidelines/guidelines.md

 !!!
 Dont

 Use the `CopySnippet` component for meaningful content that requires copying, while avoiding trivial or readily available text.
-Examples of suitable content include lengthy code snippets that don't need to be copied in their entirety and easily accessible text that users can manually copy at their discretion.
+Examples of suitable content include lengthy code snippets that don’t need to be copied in their entirety and easily accessible text that users can manually copy at their discretion.

 ![Example of the copy snippet component not using proper usage] (/assets/components/copy/copy-snippet-usage-example.png =675x*)